 - Venue and Jurisdiction

 The Services offered by Advisr is intended to be viewed by residents of Australia.
 In the event of any dispute arising out of or in relation to the Website, you agree that the exclusive venue for resolving any dispute shall be in the courts of New South Wales, Australia.

 The Terms are governed by the laws of New South Wales, Australia.
 Any dispute, controversy, proceeding or claim of whatever nature arising out of or in any way relating to the Terms and the rights created hereby shall be governed, interpreted and construed by, under and pursuant to the laws of New South Wales, Australia, without reference to conflict of law principles, notwithstanding mandatory rules.
 The validity of this governing law clause is not contested.
 The Terms shall be binding to the benefit of the parties hereto and their successors and assigns.

 Both parties confirm and declare that the provisions of the Terms are fair and reasonable and both parties having taken the opportunity to obtain independent legal advice and declare the Terms are not against public policy on the grounds of inequality or bargaining power or general grounds of restraint of trade.

 If any part of these Terms is found to be void or unenforceable by a Court of competent jurisdiction, that part shall be severed and the rest of the Terms shall remain in force.

-Commission – We may receive a commission by generating leads for financial institutions.
+The Website may receive a commission by generating leads for financial institutions.
 A lead is generated when our users visit a financial institution’s website via a link from Advisr.
-In these circumstances, we may get paid either for that click itself, or for you “doing something” with the institution – for example, completing an application form, obtaining a quote, or confirming purchase of the financial product on the institution’s website.
+In these circumstances, we may get paid either for that click itself, or for you engaging with the financial institution – for example, completing an application form, obtaining a quote, or confirming the purchase of the financial product on the institution’s website.